Decor Trends 2026: What to Watch Next

 List of Contents

-- Natural Materials Essentials in Decor Trends 2026
+- Natural Materials That Define the 2026 Aesthetic

 - Everyday Styling Elevated: Practical Tips for 2026

 Colours are the silent storytellers in our homes, whispering warmth, calm or energy depending on the shade you choose.
-The decor trends 2026 reveal a refreshing passion for muted earth tones paired with soft pastels, creating a soothing atmosphere ideal for mindful, calming interiors.
+This year's interiors reveal a refreshing passion for muted earth tones paired with soft pastels, creating a soothing atmosphere ideal for mindful, calming spaces.

 Key Colour Families to Watch